 We also provide comprehensive technical assistance to U.S. federal agencies, international health ministries and local governments, donors, foundations, and other clients seeking to prevent the spread of HIV in the United States and around the world.

 Our HIV portfolio is grounded in rigorous scientific investigation and evidence-based practice.
-In 2011-2012, more than 110 peer-reviewed, HIV-related manuscripts were published in scientific journals globally.
-In July 2012, we had a significant presence at AIDS 2012, the 19th International AIDS Conference in Washington, DC.
+Since 2011, more than 200 peer-reviewed, HIV-related manuscripts have been published in scientific journals globally.
+In July 2014, we had a significant presence at AIDS 2014, the 20th International AIDS Conference in Melbourne, Australia.

 Current Programs and Accomplishments